arlinp/AuctionHouse/README.md

 # Auction House

-This java program is to ...
+This java program is to simulate a system of multiple auction houses selling items, multiple agents buying items, and a bank to keep track of everyone’s funds.
+The bank will exist on one machine at a static known address, the agents and auction houses will be dynamically created on other machines.

 ## Getting Started